1967 NFL Championship Game: Media

 The game was televised by CBS, with play by play being done by Ray Scott for the first half and Jack Buck for the second half, while Frank Gifford handled the color commentary for the entire game.
 Pat Summerall and Tom Brookshier served as sideline reporters.

 Gifford and Summerall were intimately aware of the personality differences that existed between Landry and Lombardi because they had both played on the New York Giants during Landry's and Lombardi's tenure at the Giants.
 Over 30 million people would tune in to watch the game.

 No copy of the complete telecast is known to exist.
-Some excerpts (such as the announcers' pre-game comments on the field) were saved and are occasionally re-aired in retrospective features.
+Some excerpts (such as the announcers' pre-game comments on the field and Starr's second touchdown pass to Dowler) were saved and are occasionally re-aired in retrospective features.
 The Cowboys' radio broadcast on KLIF, with Bill Mercer announcing, and the Packers' radio broadcast on WTMJ, with Ted Moore announcing, still exist.

 Game summary

 Kickoff was shortly after 1 pm CST.
 The Packers took a 14–0 lead after two touchdown passes from Bart Starr to Boyd Dowler on their first three possessions of the game.
 However, despite gaining only two first downs in the first half, Dallas scored twice off Green Bay fumbles late in the half to cut the Packers' lead to 14–10.

 The Cowboys then started the second half with a long drive into Green Bay territory, but lost the ball on a fumble.
-They would, however, take the lead, 17–14, on a 50-yard halfback option pass by Dan Reeves on the first play of the fourth quarter.
+However, they took the lead, 17–14, on a 50-yard halfback option pass by Dan Reeves on the first play of the fourth quarter.
 After missing a potential game-tying field goal, Green Bay scored the game-winning touchdown on its subsequent drive, re-gaining the lead, 21–17, with only 13 seconds remaining.